 Fine-grained RBAC is enabled by default in Red Hat OpenShift.
 RBAC objects determine whether a user is allowed to perform a given action within a cluster.
 Cluster administrators can use the cluster roles and bindings to control access levels to the OpenShift cluster and to projects within the cluster.

-Red Hat OpenShift hardens Kubernetes by default to secure data in transit.
-It also includes options for securing data at rest.
+Red Hat OpenShift hardens Kubernetes by default to provide security for data in transit.
+It also includes options for data security at rest.

 Red Hat OpenShift protects platform data in transit by: